diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 3/02 - Canvas - Code Along.md

 // removeSplashScreen() - inside main()

   function removeSplashScreen() {
-    // remove() is the DOM element that removes the Node from the page splashScreen.remove();
+    // remove() is the DOM method that removes the Node from the page splashScreen.remove();
   };
 ```